CNW welcomes new Burgess Fellows

 The Centre for New Writing at The University of Manchester is welcoming its 2023 Burgess Fellows, Dr Adelle Stripe and Joe Carrick-Varty.

-The Fellowships introduce two new, published writers to each year’s new Creative Writing MA cohort at the Centre, and are given special access to the archive of the International Anthony Burgess Foundation in Manchester.
+The Fellowships introduce two new, published writers to each year’s new Creative Writing MA cohort at the Centre, and the Fellows are given special access to the archive of the International Anthony Burgess Foundation in Manchester.

 As well as working with the MA Creative Writing cohort, the Fellows also work with undergraduate students, bridging the BA to MA gap.
 They are integral to the Centre’s commitment to introducing a broad range of mentors for its students, and for increasing student contact with the practical contexts of the publishing industry by working with writers who are publishing new work during the course of their appointment.